joshmarinacci/webxr-workshops/intro/README.md

 This is the second big important idea of the web:  __The web is made of links from one page to another__.

 Let's create our own second page instead of linking to NASA.
-In the left sidebar click the (button) and choose (new page).
-Name the new page `rocket.html`.
+In the left sidebar click the *New File* button and name the new page `rocket.html`; then click *Add File*.
 Inside of that page paste this content:

 ```